kuriharaan/InputSystemWiki/Architecture.md

 >find out whether the actual value inside the state has changed, an action still has to do work.
 >
 >Actions employ state change notifications to not have to poll every single state they are interested in
 >for every single frame.
+See "State Change Monitors" above.

 ### Sources

-Every action needs to be told which state to monitor for change.
-This is done by assigning one or more control path expressions to an action.
-Each such expression can match zero or more controls in the system.
-As new controls are added to the system or controls are removed, an action will automatically update its set of targeted controls.
+Every action needs to know the controls it should monitor for state changes.
+The number of controls is not limited.

+These sources are determined for an action by giving it a binding which contains a path that is used to match controls in the system.

+If the control setup of the system is changed, actions will automatically update their set of controls.
+This means that as new devices are added, for example, if any of their controls match an action's source path, they will automatically hook up with actions.

 ## Modifiers